-Now we know the difference between Belgian waffles and regular waffles, but which one is best?
-Let’s compare and contrast these to waffle and see who wins, belgian waffle vs regular waffle.
+Now we know the difference between Belgian waffles and american waffles, but which one is best?
+Let’s compare and contrast these to waffles and see who wins, belgian waffle vs American waffle.

 All waffles are made almost with the same ingredients, yet Belgian ones are considered more popular.
 Let’s find out what makes them unique.
 A perfect Belgian waffle has a beautiful combination of crisp outside and light and fluffy in the middle.

 Different Belgian waffle pans cook different shaped waffles squire, rectangular, round waffles.
 And all of them have one thing in common.
 They have more depth than the regular ones.
 So these waffles can hold more syrup than the normal ones, and different syrups make the treat more delicious.

 Toppings on waffle-like powdered sugar, any fruit, maybe bananas berries, can be used as per taste.
 Hey, here is something extra, try putting Nutella or peanut butter instead of syrup.
 It’ll blow your mind.

 So which one is better in the game of Belgian waffle vs Normal waffle?
 I’ll say it’s your choice, but you know more is better, and who can hold more Nutella than the Belgian waffle.

 Belgian Waffles are a little unique in shape and sizes; to make them, you’ll need a waffle iron with a deeper and larger grid pattern.
 That deeper iron grid makes deep little pools in the waffle.

 Those little pools, which are deeper than regular American-style waffles, help to hold more syrup.
 Belgian waffle has a very light and crispy texture, and with those little pools full of syrup and topping will give you the best experience.
 And that is what makes a waffle Belgian.